Moreton Bay Wilderness

 This is one seriously epic Best Life ‘Back-Pocket’ Adventure in more ways than one – and we can’t wait to take you with us.

-The stunning beauty and relatively undiscovered wilderness of Queensland’s Moreton Bay and her islands are best explored by water, far from the crowded hot-spots.
+The stunning beauty and relatively undiscovered wilderness of Moreton Bay and her islands are best explored by water, far from the crowded hot spots.

-Our Moreton Bay Wilderness expedition takes you on a kayaking adventure to the most remote parts of the islands to explore hidden channels and sand dunes, watch the mystical marine life up close, camp under a carpet of stars.
+Our Moreton Bay Wilderness expedition takes you on a three-day kayaking adventure to the most remote parts of the islands to explore hidden channels and sand dunes, watch the mystical marine life up close, and camp under a carpet of stars.

 This will be a true Best Life Adventure for the mind, body and soul.

 Previous kayaking experience isn’t necessary.
 You just need an adventurous mind and a moderate level of upper-body fitness.
 We’ll provide you with full training and safety gear on Day One.

 MINIMUM NUMBERS – this expedition is subject to a minimum number of paying guests.
-Once this number is reached the expedition is guaranteed to go ahead, if not, it will be cancelled, and you can transfer amounts paid to an alternate expedition or departure date or receive a full refund.
-If you’d like to find out more about how COVID-19 may impact this trip click here.
+Once this number is reached the expedition is guaranteed to go ahead, if not, it will be cancelled, and you can transfer the amount paid to an alternate expedition or departure date or receive a refund, minus the booking fee.